About this artwork

 - Boxwood and ebony

-- Mary Waller Langhorne Memorial Fund; restricted gift of Kay and Fred Krehbiel; Irish Gala Purchase Fund; restricted gifts of John W. and Patricia O'Brien and Gayle Tilles; Neville and John Bryan Fund
+- Mary Waller Langhorne Memorial Fund; purchased with funds provided by Kay and Frederick Krehbiel; Irish Gala Purchase Fund; purchased with funds provided by John W. and Patricia O'Brien and Gayle Tilles; Neville and John Bryan Fund